qgustavor/direct-mega/README.md

 [Download the file above](https://directme.ga/?!MAsFwa4b!d8o1uz6SffMAATSQmERLIYITkyc-eTbKQ6xqI3IQSms) ~~or [watch it direcly](https://directme.ga/?!MAsFwa4b!d8o1uz6SffMAATSQmERLIYITkyc-eTbKQ6xqI3IQSms!view)~~.

-**Warning:** Not compatible with Firefox with Service Workers enabled because its implementation is bugged.
-[Related issue](https://github.com/qgustavor/direct-mega/issues/2).

 ## How to use:

 When downloading a file replace `https://mega.nz` with `https://directme.ga`.
 For